mono/cocos-sharp-samples/AirHockey/README.md

-Ported to CocosSharp by Jose Mendez.
+Ported to CocosSharp by Jose Medrano.

 The examples come from the book : Cocos2d-X by Example Beginner's Guide